 The company conducted one-way sensitivity analysis, probabilistic sensitivity analysis and scenario analysis to explore uncertainty.
 That analysis suggested that the long-term treatment effect of lecanemab, the discontinuation rate and the utility values in the model were key drivers of the economic outcomes.
-Descriptions of the key scenarios considered as part of the decision-making are provided in Table 6.3 below.
-SMC is unable to present the ICER values as the submitting company considers this information commercial-in-confidence.
+The key scenarios considered as part of the decision-making are provided in Table 6.3 below.
+The presented results are inclusive of the PAS discount on lecanemab.